juefeix/pnn.pytorch.update/README.md

 # New PNN Repository with Updates
 This repo will house the new pnn code, along with updates.
+We are currently investigating the issue raised in the recent Reddit discussion with thorough experiments and analysis.
 Please stay tune.

 ***